TiBeN/15khz-arcade-pkg/README.md

 Internally, the 15khz modeline is computed on the fly by using the `switchres` utility made by `Calamity`, the author of the Groovymame patch.

+Like others assets of this package, `switchres` is automatically downloaded and compiled using the `Makefile`.

 The environment variable `OUTPUT15KHZ` defines the xrandr output where the CRT screen is connected.
 If used often, i recommand you to put this variable in your `~/.bashrc` or `~/.profile` file: